-Released just a few days before a certain U.K. foursome landed on American shores, ‘Fun, Fun, Fun’ was one of the Beach Boys' strongest songs up to that point.
-The Top 5 hit is filled with classic imagery of a time that's long since passed.
-Mike Love delivers the lead, but it's the Wilson brothers, along with Al Jardine, who seal it with their perfect harmonies.
+Released just a few days before a certain U.K. foursome landed on American shores, "Fun, Fun, Fun" was one of the Beach Boys' strongest songs up to that point.
+This Top 5 hit is filled with classic imagery of a time that's long since passed.
+Mike Love delivers the lead, but it's the Wilson brothers (along with Al Jardine) who seal it with their perfect harmonies.

 By 1968, the Beach Boys couldn't have been more out of fashion with rock audiences.
-In the post-‘Sgt.
-Pepper's’ landscape, the group was cast off as relics from another period in time, even though they had been making some challenging and complex music.
+In the post-Sgt.
+Pepper's landscape, the group was cast off as relics from another period in time – even though they had been making some challenging and complex music.
 This nostalgic ode to simpler and more innocent times brings up Beach Boys staples like girls, surfing and dancing, and it's set to one of Brian Wilson's greatest grooves.
-‘Do It Again’ would be the band's last Top 20 hit until 1973.
+"Do It Again" was the band's last Top 20 hit until 1973.

-In 1965, the Beach Boys released their first great album, ‘The Beach Boys Today!,’ which is loaded with songs that hint at the following year's masterpiece, ‘Pet Sounds.’
-‘She Knows Me Too Well’ — originally released in 1964 as the B-side to ‘When I Grow Up (To Be a Man)’ — is pure pop sophistication set to a rock 'n' roll beat.
+The Beach Boys Today!, the band's first great album, is loaded with songs that hint at the following year's masterpiece, Pet Sounds.
+Originally released in 1964 as the B-side to the single "When I Grow Up (To Be a Man)," "She Knows Me Too Well" is pure pop sophistication set to a rock 'n' roll beat.

-Like ‘Cabinessence’ (see No. 10 on our list of the Top 10 Beach Boys Songs), ‘Surf's Up’ was originally part of the abandoned ‘Smile’ album.
-(Brian Wilson actually performed the song on solo piano in 1966 as part of a TV special called ‘Inside Pop.’)
-In 1971, the Beach Boys rerecorded ‘Surf's Up’ for the same-titled album.
+Like "Cabinessence" (see No. 10 on our list of the Top 10 Beach Boys Songs), "Surf's Up" was originally part of the abandoned Smile album.
+(Brian Wilson actually performed the song on solo piano in 1966 as part of a TV special called Inside Pop.)
+In 1971, the Beach Boys rerecorded "Surf's Up" for the same-titled album.
 But we prefer the more fully realized version from the original 1967 sessions, which were finally officially released in 2011.

-‘Pet Sounds’ ranks as one of the greatest and most perfect albums ever made.
+Pet Sounds ranks as one of the greatest and most perfect albums ever made.
 It may very well be pop music's grandest statement.
-‘Pet Sounds’ paved the way for ‘Sgt.
-Pepper's,’ which paved the way for almost everything that followed.
+Put another way, Pet Sounds paved the way for Sgt.
+Pepper's, which paved the way for almost everything that followed.
 The album's incredibly rich, sophisticated and intricate arrangements are performed by an ace session band that underlines the group's heavenly harmonies.
-‘God Only Knows’ features Carl Wilson's most gorgeous vocal performance, and the song itself is one of the best love songs ever written.
+"God Only Knows" features Carl Wilson's most gorgeous vocal performance, and the song itself is one of the best love songs ever written.

-The stellar opening to a perfect album, ‘Wouldn't It Be Nice’ sets the tone of one of the most revered LPs ever made.
-Tony Asher wrote the lyrics, working with Brian Wilson on most of ‘Pet Sounds,’ capturing the overwhelming feelings of teenagers entering adulthood.
-‘Wouldn't It Be Nice’ was the second single pulled from ‘Pet Sounds,’ reaching No. 8.
+The stellar opening to a perfect album, "Wouldn't It Be Nice" sets the tone of one of the most revered studio projects ever made.
+Tony Asher wrote the lyrics, working with Brian Wilson on most of Pet Sounds, capturing the overwhelming feelings teenagers feel as they enter adulthood.
+"Wouldn't It Be Nice" was the second single pulled from Pet Sounds, and it reached No. 8.